flutter-preview/eliomacrosales-Simple-Platform-Channels-Example/README.md

 # Platform Channels Example

-The example shown in the repository is about retrieving the version of the operating system where the application is running.
+This example shows the implementation of a Platform Channels, where the changes emitted by the GPS of the device are listened to.

 ### Documentation